 Food Truck Bootstrap Accounting

 Beyond the need to file taxes, it is critical that a food truck owner understand their cash flow.
 You need to understand your financial position if you expect to run a profitable enterprise.
 For most vendors, there is a minimum amount of bookkeeping you need to do in order to get that information.

 The most basic information is income vs. expenses.
 Even though that is only one part of the “big” accounting picture, it is the one that is should be the most important to each and every mobile food business owner.

 You should always have some type of system in place to tally up all of your daily sales.
 It could be a Point-of-Sale (POS) computer system, or a calculator to add up the cash you store in shoe box.
 And all expenses need to be tallied in one way or another, probably separated, at the very least, between “cost of goods sold” and “other expenses”.

 Tracking Cost of Goods Sold

 The cost of goods sold (COGS) for a food truck represents the cost of the food and beverages, plus some of the incidentals like paper products or straws.
 The total sales minus the cost of goods sold is generally referred to as your truck’s “gross profit”.

 Your gross profit gives you a view of whether or not your food costs are in line with your food sales.
 Most food trucks need to keep food costs below 30 to 35% of food sales.
 To determine the percentage, divide the costs by the sales, and multiply by 100.

 (COGS / Sales) * 100 = Food cost percentage

 Your net profit is then calculated by subtracting all the expenses from the sales.
-The net profit is your take (to be used to pay yourself or set aside to expand your business).
+The net profit is your take.
+Use it to pay yourself or set aside to expand your business.